 Comparing conventional and organic grocery shopping

-The 'Impact Organic Shopping Basket' project runs from 2013 to 2015 and is funded by the Ministry of Economic Affairs.
-It is carried out by the Louis Bolk Institute and Wageningen University & Research Centre, in collaboration with Udea, Bio+, Odin and Ekoplaza (organic food suppliers and organic supermarkets).
+The 'Impact Organic Shopping Basket' project was funded by the Ministry of Economic Affairs.
+It was carried out by the Louis Bolk Institute and Wageningen University & Research Centre, in collaboration with Udea, Bio+, Odin and Ekoplaza (organic food suppliers and organic supermarkets).